Envision Language

 Encoding (international characters)

-As a rule of thumb, the UTF-8 encoding is used everywhere in Lokad and thus, non-latin alphabets can be used almost everywhere.
+As a rule of thumb, UTF-8 encoding is used everywhere in Lokad and thus, non-latin alphabets can be used almost everywhere.
 These characters may appear:

 Envision offers specific capabilities to deal with files that are not using UTF-8.
 This point will be covered in the section “Reading Files”.